-(h) Impairment of long-lived assets including intangible assets
+(i) Impairment of long-lived assets including intangible assets

 Long-lived assets held and used by the Company and intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 The Company evaluates recoverability of assets to be held and used by comparing the carrying amount of an asset to future net undiscounted cash flows to be generated by the asset.
 If such assets are considered to be impaired, the impairment loss is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets calculated using a discounted future cash flows analysis.
 Provisions for impairment made on other long-lived assets are disclosed in the consolidated statements of operations and comprehensive income.
+Long-lived assets including intangible assets are reviewed for impairment separately by each group entity.

-(i) Financial instrument at amortized cost
+(j) Financial instrument at amortized cost

-Held-to-maturity debt securities are purchased from a financial institution and pledged as collateral for certain secured bank loans, which are stated at amortized cost.
+Held-to-maturity debt securities are purchased from a financial institution, which are stated at amortized cost.
 Interest income, including amortization of the premium and discount arising at acquisition, are included in earnings.

-(j) Financial instruments at fair value
+(k) Financial instruments at fair value